 Compared to in-home care or assisted living facilities, these centers can be a more economical option for seniors with advanced medical challenges.
 If you’re considering enrolling yourself or your loved one in a senior day care center, here’s what you should know.

 Senior day care centers are professionally managed care environments for older adults, particularly those with health challenges, such as dementia or physical disabilities.
 These facilities provide a safe setting for adults during the day, as well as access to medical care, social activities and meals.
 Everything — from the trained staff to the materials — is tailored to meet the physical, emotional and mental needs of older adults or those with mental or physical limitations.

-“During the first few years of my father's dementia, we never considered a nursing home.
-Bubbie's four-year stint in a home with long hours tied to a chair had left a bad taste in our mouths.
+Jody Gastfriend, author of “My Parent’s Keeper: The Guilt, Grief, Guesswork, and Unexpected Gifts of Caregiving” describes her family’s reason for choosing adult day care and their experience with the service.
+“During the first few years of my father’s dementia, we never considered a nursing home.
+Bubbie’s four-year stint in a home with long hours tied to a chair had left a bad taste in our mouths.
 How could we possibly put my father in a place like that?
-As the disease progressed, we knew there might come a day when my mother could no longer handle my father’s care.
+As the disease progressed, we knew there might come a day when my mother could no longer handle my father’s care.”

 Benefits of adult day care

 Nearly all centers will provide the following for seniors: